22000 Grand River

 Our investment in historic Old Redford demonstrates our commitment to supporting local entrepreneurs, providing affordable housing, and creating places that benefit the community.

-The Obama building is a historic renovation located at the corner of Grand River and Lahser in Northwest Detroit's Old Redford neighborhood.
-It includes the rehab of eight ground floor retail spaces and the addition of four second floor loft apartments, all of which are available at affordable lease rates.
-The Platform engaged local businesses, residents and civic leaders in branding the building and creating a Neighborhood Advisory Council to ensure building tenants and programs support the local community.
+The Obama building is a renovated historic landmark in Northwest Detroit providing eight retail suites and four loft artments at affordable rates.
+The Platform engaged with local businesses, residents, and civic leaders throughout the redevelopment and is a member of the Neighborhood Advisory Council to ensure building tenants and programs support the local community.

 Located in a City of Detroit Strategic Neighborhood, The Obama is the result of a public-private partnership that includes the City of Detroit, Invest Detroit, Michigan Economic Development Corporation, Horizon Bank and the Fisher Foundation.

-The Obama Building offers 8,800 SF of retail and four residential units with affordable and market-rates.
+The Obama Building offers 8,800 SF of retail and four residential units at affordable rates.